RVshare.com

 • Mileage: 61 miles

-• Fun Fact: There are six covered bridges within the city limits of Montgomery, VT.
+• Fun fact: There are six covered bridges within the city limits of Montgomery, VT.

-Top RV Rentals in Montgomery, Vermont
+Top RV Rentals Near Montgomery, Vermont

-Nearby National Parks
+National Parks

 Acadia National Park